 Despite large monetary expansions in both the U.S. and the euro area, the 2007-08 banking crisis was followed by a large decline in bank credit supply while inflation rates started to slide.
 These developments raised concerns amongst central bankers that inflation expectations would become deanchored, which motivated unconventional monetary policy measures on both sides of the Atlantic.
 At the same time, bank regulators adopted the Basel III Accord, which aimed to restore the stability of the banking sector by raising bank equity requirements.
 The Basel negotiations were complicated, however, by concerns that raising equity requirements would weaken the economic recovery.
 Such concerns were especially prominent in the euro area, where bank recapitalizations and the economic recovery had been slowed down by the sovereign debt crisis.
-The recapitalization process came up to speed only by the end of 2014, when the ECB in its new role as European bank supervisor subjected banks to an asset quality review and a stress test.
+The recapitalization process came up to speed only by the end of 2014, when the ECB became the European bank supervisor and subjected banks to an asset quality review and a stress test.
 By contrast, in the same year, the bank recapitalization process in the U.S. came to its ending, as the Treasury recovered the last remaining funds that had been disbursed under the troubled asset relief program.

 Our analysis turns out to validate the above concerns of central bankers and policy makers.
 After a banking crisis (in our model: a shortfall), monetary transmission to inflation is weakened as long as the banking sector has not been recapitalized.
 Central bankers may therefore find conventional monetary policy to be less effective than usual in preventing inflation from falling below its target level.
-The model also supports the intuition of bank regulators that raising equity requirements contributes to social welfare by improving bank stability.
-At the same time, the model shows that this intuition comes with a caveat if the banking sector has not yet been recapitalized.
-An increase in equity requirements may then reduce bank credit supply below its efficient level, which requires an additional monetary expansion and slows down the economic recovery.
-Bankers voiced similar concerns in their attempts to influence the Basel III negotiations, and argued that banks just could not raise outside equity as financial markets were disrupted by the crisis.
-The model highlights an alternative view, by showing that even when outside equity can be raised without frictions, banks only be willing to do so after a crisis at the cost of charging inefficiently high lending rates.
-In this way, they can compensate their shareholders for the fact that raising equity reduces the delayed recapitalization that they hope to receive from the government.
+The model reflects the intuition of bank regulators that higher equity requirements improve the safety of bank deposits but may reduce economic activity.
+In fact, if the banking sector has not yet been recapitalized after a crisis, an increase in equity requirements may reduce bank credit supply below its efficient level.
+This reduction requires an additional monetary expansion and slows down the economic recovery.
+Bankers voiced similar concerns in their attempts to influence the Basel III negotiations, and in addition argued that banks could not raise outside equity as financial markets were disrupted by the crisis.
+The model highlights an alternative consideration, by showing that even when banks can issue outside equity without frictions, an increase in equity requirements after a crisis requires banks to increase their lending rates by a relatively large amount.
+Under such circumstances, their opposition to an increase in equity requirements may therefore be stronger than in normal times.